stream-protocol/e-commerce-backend/README.md

   </a>
 </p>
 <h1 align="center">
-  StreamPayments™ Gateway (under construction)
+  **Stream**Payments™ Gateway (under construction)
 <h4 align="center">
-StreamPayments™ and the concept of a Web3 payment gateway API.
-StreamPayments™ is a platform (Based on Medusa Admin UI) that offers a Web3-based payment gateway API for businesses to integrate online payment processing with blockchain technology.
-StreamPayments™ Web3 payment gateway refers to the next evolution of the internet, where decentralized technologies like Circle´s CCTP protocol, USDC stablecoin, and Solana blockchain technologies are used to build applications that are more secure, private, and user-centric.
+**Stream**Payments™ and the concept of a Web3 payment gateway API. **Stream**Payments™ is a platform (Based on Medusa Admin UI) that offers a Web3-based payment gateway API for businesses to integrate online payment processing with blockchain technology. **Stream**Payments™ Web3 payment gateway refers to the next evolution of the internet, where decentralized technologies like Circle´s CCTP protocol, USDC stablecoin, and Solana blockchain technologies are used to build applications that are more secure, private, and user-centric.
 <h4 align="center">
   <a href="https://app.gitbook.com/invite/9eBaoUspGpGsG968Qbyp/aB9DR79hOZHVtMTWC4Ei">Documentation</a> |
   <a href="https://www.streampayments.org">Website</a>